hello!

 I’m Prabhav Singh (pronounced Pruh-bhav).

-I’m currently pursuing my Master’s in Computer Science (Thesis) with a specialization in Human Language Technologies at Johns Hopkins University, where I conduct research at the Center for Language and Speech Processing (CLSP).
-I’m fortunate to be advised by Prof. Jason Eisner and Prof. Jesus Villalba.
+Before joining UT, I received my MS in Computer Science with a specialization in Human Language Technologies from Johns Hopkins University and the Center for Language and Speech Processing (CLSP).
+I was fortunate to be advised by Prof. Jason Eisner and Prof. Jesus Villalba.

-Before this, I earned my Bachelor’s in Electrical Engineering from Delhi University, where I worked with Prof. K.P.S.
+Before that, I earned my Bachelor’s in Electrical Engineering from Delhi University, where I worked with Prof. K.P.S.
 Rana and Prof. Vineet Kumar at the APC Lab, NSIT.

-You can find more details in my CV or read more about me here.
-Feel free to reach out at: psingh54 at jhu dot edu
+You can find more details in my CV.
+Feel free to reach out at: prabhav@utexas.edu.

 Research Interests